 Timely selection of materials, fixtures, appliances, decorative hardware, etc.: Your designer will inform you with advanced notice when they need your selections in order to be able to finalize your design and place your cabinetry order.
 Any delay in these selections may result in delayed project timelines.

-Preparation of your home for efficient site visits, measurement, and installation: Please have all surfaces in your kitchen/project space cleared in preparation for your Design Consultation, or site measure, to make it easier for our team to take accurate measurements.
+Preparation of your home for efficient site visits, measurement, and installation: Please have all surfaces in your project space cleared in preparation for your Design Consultation and/or site measure to make it easier for our team to take accurate measurements.
 Before installation, please empty all cabinetry of its contents, and identify a space (preferably in an easily-accessible garage, about the size of a parking spot) where our install crew can set up their tools.
 Please also have pets, especially large dogs, confined to another area so they do not enter the space where the install crew is working.

 Every project that we work on at Welling Kitchen, Bath & Floor varies greatly in detail and scope, and as such, information provided here on our website may not apply to your project and/or there may be additional information we share with you that is relevant and specific to your project.
 If you have any questions or need clarification, please let us know!